Almost Human (artist Terry Aspin)

-Bizzie Bet and the Easies (artist Richard Neillands) – first episode
+Bizzie Bet and the Easies (artist Richard Neillands)

-The Forbidden Garden (artist Jim Baikie)
+Village of Fame (artist Jim Baikie)

 Alley Cat (artist Rob Lee)

 Rinty ‘n’ Jinty – cartoon